 To novices, “camping” sounds like one type of outdoorsy activity.
 But veteran tent pitchers know that campers exist on a spectrum.

 But then, there’s the majority in the middle.
-We are people who want to enjoy unexpected encounters with wild animals and fresh air while simultaneously listening to music on our portable stereo, or phoning the local ranger station if those animals mistake us for a snack.
+We are the people who want to enjoy unexpected encounters with wild animals and fresh air while simultaneously listening to music on our portable stereo, (-or phoning the local ranger station if those animals mistake us for a snack).
 In other words, we want to get away from it all — as long as “all” doesn’t include electricity.

 The old way to bring power to remote areas was to either drive one of those pricey RVs or haul a bulky and loud gas generator.
 But as solar technology has improved, more companies are offering solar powered tents — which means built-in charging features.
 This extra convenience has the potential to introduce more people to the joys of sorta roughing it.